 Waleska López Canu / Medical Director

-Waleska originally from Patzún, Chimaltenango and is proudly Kaqchikel Maya.
+Waleska is originally from Patzún, Chimaltenango and is proudly Kaqchikel Maya.
 She received her medical doctorate from the Autonomous University of Mexico and completed her clinical training at the University of San Carlos in Guatemala.
 Waleska has worked extensively in Mexico and Guatemala for Ministry of Health programs to extend coverage to rural areas.
-Her previous leadership experience includes managing a large team of providers who provide healthcare in dozens of rural communities in the Department of Chimaltenango.
+Her previous leadership experience includes managing a large team of healthcare providers serving in dozens of rural communities in the Department of Chimaltenango.
 She originally worked with Wuqu ‘Kawoq in 2010-11 and returned to our team in 2014.

 Peter Rohloff / Chief Medical Officer

 Peter was a co-founder of Wuqu ‘Kawoq | Maya Health Alliance in 2006 and he splits his time between Boston, where he is on the faculty at Harvard Medical School, and Guatemala, where he serves as our Chief Medical Officer.
 Peter received his MD / PhD from the University of Illinois and completed residency training in internal medicine and pediatrics at Brigham and Women’s Hospital and Boston Children’s Hospital.
 Peter’s interests lie at the intersection of indigenous language support and global health delivery in Guatemala, and he leads our large team of researchers and clinicians in conducting innovative mixed methods research.
 He speaks Spanish, Kaqchikel, and K’iche ‘.